wacl-york/quant-scraper/README.md

 `conda activate <ENVNAME>`

-# Installing QUANTscraper
+### `quantscraper` installation

-Once a suitable version of Python has been made available, the `quantscraper` package can be installed from GitHub by using the following command.
+Once a suitable version of Python has been made available, the latest stable version of `quantscraper` can be installed from GitHub by using the following command.

 `pip install git+https://github.com/wacl-york/QUANTscraper.git@master`

-# Running the scraper
+## Running the scraper

 The installation processes places an executable called `quant_scrape` in the user's `PATH` and is run with the following command.

-`quant_scrape example.ini`
+`quant_scrape`

+By default, the scraper will run for all available instruments over the 24 hour period from midnight of the previous day to 1 second before midnight of the current day.
+A summary of the scraping is output to `stdout`, while a log will be displayed on `stderr`.
+Command line arguments allow for the specification of the instruments to scrape and the timeframe, in addition to uploading the resultant data to Google Drive and saving an HTML summary table.

+Run `quant_scrape --help` to see the available options.

+### Configuration

+The `quant_scrape` command requires a configuration file called `config.ini` to be present in the directory where the executable is called from.
-This takes one obligatory argument: the location of an INI file containing configuration parameters for the scraping, including:
+This file provides parameters for the scraping; `example.ini` shows the required format.

-  - website credentials
-  - timeframe to collect data from
-  - parameters for each website
-  - where to save output data to
+### Manufacturer and device specification

+In addition, it requires the presence of a file called `devices.json` in the working directory.
+This file maps the relationship between the manufacturers and the devices in the study.
+Each entry in the `manufacturers` list reflects an air quality instrumentation company included in the study, with the `properties` object providing keyword-value properties that must be completed before running the program.
+The `fields` list defines the measurands recorded by devices from this company, represented by an object containing a human readable label (`id`), an ID used to refer to this measurand by the company in the downloaded data (`webid`), and a `scale` parameter that is multiplied by the raw value.
+The `devices` list holds a record of the physical instruments installed from this company, represented by an object containing a human readable label (`id`), an ID used to refer to this device by the company on their system (`webid`), and a description of where the device is installed (`location`).

-The example configuration file (`example.ini`) shows the required format.
+The example file `example_devices.json` shows the required layout.

-A log will be displayed on `stdout`, which can be redirected to a file for long-term logging.

-# Running the pre-processing
+## Running the pre-processing

 In addition to the CLI scraping program there is a pre-processing script, which takes the cleaned and validated data as stored by the `quant_scrape` command, and organises the data into a format suitable for analysis.

 In particular, it converts the data from being saved in long format with 1 file per device, into wide format with 1 file per manufacturer.
 It also resamples the time-series so that the air quality data from all manufacturers is saved at the same sampling rate.

-The program is run using the `quant_preprocess` command that should be added to the `PATH` as part of the installation and accepts a JSON configuration file.
+The program is run using the `quant_preprocess` command that should be added to the `PATH` as part of the installation.

-The JSON file specifies which manufacturers and devices should be scraped, along with other settings similar to the `.ini` file used by the scraper.
+As with the scraping program, it requires the presence of `devices.json` in the working directory to define the manufacturers and devices included in the study.
+It also requires its own separate configuration file to be present in the working directory: `preprocessing.ini`.
-An example file is provided in this repo for reference.
+An example is provided by `example_preprocessing.ini`.

-`quant_preprocess example_preprocessing.json`

-By default the program pre-processes the previous day's cleaned data, although this behaviour can be configured by specifying the date at the top level of the JSON file, i.e. `'date': '2020-03-17'`.
+By default the program pre-processes the previous day's cleaned data for all available instruments, although this behaviour can be configured by setting a YYYY-mm-dd formatted date to the `--date` argument and specifying the devices with the `--devices` flag.
-If provided, it must be in YYYY-mm-dd format.
+Furthermore, the resultant processed data can be uploaded to Google Drive by setting the `--upload` flag.
+Run `quant_preprocess --help` to see the available options.

 # Contributing to development